wiklundm/arcticsleddogclub/README.md

 **Workspace** *Codeanywhere to write the code **GitHub** to store the project and Gitpod terminal to commit to Git and push to GitHub

-**Font Awesome** to import icons for UX purposes and to look good.
+**FontAwesome** to import icons for UX purposes and to look good.
 Facebook, Instagram, Twitter, Paws, Calender.

 **Am I Responsive** to preview the website on different screensizes.